shonebinu/portfolio/src/content/blog/update-gdrive-file.md

 pubDate: "Oct 25 2025"
 ---

-Suppose you have a resume uploaded to Google Drive, and you've shared its link across every platform you know off.
+Suppose you have a resume uploaded to Google Drive, and you've shared its link across every platform you know of.
 Now you want to update the content of your resume, but you'd rather not go through the hassle of changing the URL everywhere. 🫠

 You can simply click on the more actions (⋮) of the file -> Select File information -> Manage versions.